Steam Machine Welcome Tour Code Appears in Steam Backend

 Bottom line

-We will update our Steam Machine release status tracking as more concrete signals emerge.
+We will update Steam Machine Status as more concrete signals emerge.